Piracy in the 21st century: Gulf of Guinea

 Piracy in the Gulf of Guinea affects numerous countries in West Africa and has significant implications for the broader international community.
 By 2011, it had become a global concern.
 Pirates operating in the Gulf of Guinea are often part of heavily armed criminal enterprises that uses violent methods to steal oil cargo.
 In 2012, the International Maritime Bureau, Oceans Beyond Piracy, and the Maritime Piracy Humanitarian Response Program reported that had carried out the highest number of vessel attacks globally, with 966 seafarers affected that year.

 Over the first decade of the 21st century, Piracy in the Gulf of Guinea has evolved significantly.
 Initially, smaller ships transporting employees and materials for oil companies involved in exploration were the primary targets in Nigeria.
 Over time, however, pirates grew more aggressive and better equipped.
 By 2014, most pirate attacks in West Africa occurred in territorial waters, terminals, and harbors rather than on the high seas.
 This attack pattern has complicated intervention efforts by international naval forces.

 Pirates in the Gulf of Guinea operate within a well-funded and organized criminal industry, supported by established supply networks.
 Increasingly, they utilize motherships to launch attacks, enhancing their operational range and efficiency.
 Their primary aim is to steal oil cargo, with limited interest in holding crew members or non-oil vessels and cargo for ransom.
 Notably, pirates in this region are infamous for their violent methods, which often involve kidnapping, torture, and the shooting of crew members.
 This violent approach is believed to be part of a deliberate "business model" that relies on intimidation and brutality to achieve its objectives.

 By 2010, 45 incidents of piracy had been reported to the UN International Maritime Organization, rising to 120 incidents by 2012.
 However, many attacks remain unreported.
-These acts of piracy disrupt legitimate trade interests of affected countries, including Benin, Togo, Côte d’Ivoire, Ghana, Nigeria, and the Democratic Republic of Congo.
+These acts of piracy disrupt legitimate trade interests of affected countries, including Benin, Togo, Ivory Coast, Ghana, Nigeria, and the Democratic Republic of Congo.
 For instance, trade through Benin’s main port, the Port of Cotonou, reportedly declined by 70% in 2012 due to piracy.
 The economic cost of piracy in the Gulf of Guinea, encompassing stolen goods, security measures, and insurance expenses, has been estimated at approximately $2 billion.

 According to the Control Risks Group, pirate attacks in the Gulf of Guinea had maintained a steady rate of around 100 attempted hijackings by mid-November 2013, ranking the region third globally for piracy incidents, behind Southeast Asia.